iamdoingprogramming made me feel more alienated from the tech community

 Moving to Toronto in 2001 to attend university was a big change for me because being in such a diverse city, it was much easier to find people I could truly relate to.
 I had come to expect being the odd one out so it was really nice to feel like I finally belonged somewhere.

 I completed a degree in Psychology & Communications and about a year after, I received a certificate in Web Design in a 14 week college program.
 Because I didn’t pursue a Computer Science degree and my class was fairly mixed, I wasn’t exposed to the alienation many people from underrepresented groups have felt in a more traditional technical educational path.
 In fact, I never even thought about what the culture of tech would be like before I started working.
 I just knew that I really liked making websites!

-When I started working as a web developer, I began to notice that the industry was different from what I had become accustomed to in Toronto.
+When I started working as a web developer, I began to notice that the industry was different from what I had become so accustomed to in Toronto.
 The diversity was often missing from my work environment and from the tech community in general, more or less.
 It was a culture shock for me, even though I was still in the same city!
 It was weird to walk around and see all kinds of different people and then go into a tech space and suddenly everyone felt the same.
 I slowly reverted back to just trying to blend in again.
 To avoid those conversations.
 To avoid being seen as different.
 And honestly, some days I felt like I was on permanent code-switch and it was tiring, to feel like I had to leave parts of myself at home.